aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/extract-notes-slide-from-a-powerpoint-presentation/_index.md

 const slidesApi = new cloud.SlidesApi("MyClientId", "MyClientSecret")

-// Extract slide notes from the second slide as a PDF document. slidesApi.downloadNotesSlide("MyPresentation.pptx", 2, "Pdf", null, null, null, "MyFolder").then((pdfFile) => {
+// Extract slide notes from the first slide as a PDF document. slidesApi.downloadNotesSlide("MyPresentation.pptx", 1, "Pdf", null, null, null, "MyFolder").then((pdfFile) => {
     // Save the PDF document to a file. fs.writeFile("SlideNotes2.pdf", pdfFile.body, (error) => {
         if (error) throw error